ecbush/xenoGI/README.rst

   xenoGI params.py version

+Calculate the amino acid identity between strains:

+  xenoGI params.py aminoAcidIdentity

+This uses blast output, and so should be run after the runBlast step.
+It identifies the best reciprocal hits between each pair of strains.
+It then averages protein identity across these, weighted by alignment length.

 Produce a set of pdf files showing histograms of scores between all possible strains::

   xenoGI params.py plotScoreHists